Sacramento County Sheriff's Office: Misconduct

-Sheriff Cooper released only one highly edited bodycam of two videos stitched together out of sequnce, and a statement that paints the victim as a career criminal, without acknowledging his mental health or community support.
-Sheriff Cooper has defiantly refused to release any more video, in violation of CA Assembly Bill 748, a state law that requires body camera footage from critical incidents involving law enforcement to be made available for public inspection within 45 days.

-Stingley's family has filed a wrongful death suit.
-The case is pending.

-Maurice Holley

-On October 6, 2019, Maurice Holley was shot by a Sacramento County Sheriff's deputy 9 times while on the ground.
-He was found asleep in a ditch by officers who were called by neighbors reporting a man with a gun was on their property.
-They apparently knew the victim, saying he had been reported for carrying weapons before.
-The officer claimed Holley reached for a handgun in his waistband and fired, fearing for his life.
-It turned out to be an airsoft gun a recreational toy that shoots plastic pellets with non-lethal force.

-His widow sued the department for wrongful death, her lawyer citing the excessive number of shots fired.
-The Sacramento DA's office cleared the deputies of any misconduct.

 Marshall Miles

 On October 27, 2019 Marshall Miles was found unresponsive on the floor minutes after he was hogtied while he was being booked and then left facedown, with his wrists still tied to his ankles behind him, on the floor of a Sacramento County Jail cell.

 Sacramento Sheriff Scott Jones refused to release video from the jail for months, finally doing so after ongoing public pressure.
 It showed that Miles had struggled with the officers who subdued him, shouting "I can't breathe".
 He died on November 1.

 The coroner listed his official cause of death as “complications of cardiopulmonary arrest during restraint and mixed drug intoxication,” noting the presence of narcotics in his system and blunt force injuries to his body.

 Miles was arrested for erratic behavior, including jumping on cars, and resisting arrest.

 Mykel McIntyre

-On May 8th, 2017, Sacramento County Sheriff's deputies shot at McIntyre 28 times, hitting him with 7 bullets, after he threw rocks at an officer and a police dog.
+On May 8, 2017, Sacramento County Sheriff's deputies shot at McIntyre 28 times, hitting him with 7 bullets, after he threw rocks at an officer and a police dog.
 Three hours earlier, they had responded to his mother's call for help with a mental health check for her son.
 McIntyre suffered from mental illness, and was in crisis at the time of his killing.

 The Inspector Generals report found the killing to be legal because 8 armed officers and the canine were in credible danger from the otherwise unarmed man.

 Ellis' family claimed they shot him while he was running away.
 Sheriff Scott Jones refused to release body or camera footage to the family or the public, and had a notoriously hostile relationship with the Inspector General.